tc39/notes/es7/2017-01/jan-26.md

 JHD: it's privileged enough to coordinate

-BF: Why can't I freeze it then?
+BFS: Why can't I freeze it then?

 AK: That's a separate question